-Beginning in September 2004, Grade 10 becomes part of the permanent record for all students graduating in the BC High School system.
-The Ministry of Education introduces the Graduation Program and the concept of the Graduation Portfolio.
+In September 2004, Grade 10 became part of the permanent record for all students graduating in the BC High School system.
+The Ministry of Education introduced the Graduation Program and the concept of the Graduation Portfolio.

 The requirements for successful completion of Grades 10, 11 & 12 are calculated as a grouping of 80 credits.
-Of the total of 80 credits, 48 credits must be earned from among a selection of required courses, and 28 credits must be earned from among a selection of elective courses.
+Of the total 80 credits, 52 credits must be earned from among a selection of required courses, and 28 credits must be earned from among a selection of elective courses.

 Social Studies 10 (4 credits),

 Social Studies 11, Canadian Civics 11 or BC First Nations Studies 12